Language-Research-Technology/ldaca-website/content/news/events/index.md

 **[Registration](https://www.eventbrite.com.au/e/hass-and-indigenous-research-data-commons-summer-school-2025-tickets-1027654802177)**

-You can also [register](https://www.eventbrite.com.au/e/what-to-expect-at-hass-and-indigenous-rdc-summer-school-2025-a-webinar-tickets-1027825803647) for [What to Expect at HASS and Indigenous Summer School 2025: A Webinar](https://ardc.edu.au/event/what-to-expect-at-hass-and-indigenous-rdc-summer-school-2025-a-webinar/) to hear from a previous attendee about their experience, and 2025 workshop presenters outlining what they will cover.
+You can also [register](https://www.eventbrite.com.au/e/what-to-expect-at-hass-and-indigenous-rdc-summer-school-2025-a-webinar-tickets-1027825803647) for [What to Expect at HASS and Indigenous Summer School 2025: A Webinar](https://ardc.edu.au/event/what-to-expect-at-hass-and-indigenous-rdc-summer-school-2025-a-webinar/) to hear from a previous attendee about their experience and from 2025 workshop presenters outlining what they will cover.

  <br>